SAP-samples/teched2025-DA262/exercises/ex4/README.md

 <br>__16.__ Save and close the files.

 You've now created a custom handler for your service.
-This time it called on for the READ event.

 The handler is invoked when your BusinessPartner service is called for a READ, so whenever there’s a request for business partner data, this handler is called.
 It ensures the request for the business partner is directed to the external business partner service.